Microsoft Verification Guide

 - Replace the placeholder "YOUR-APP-ID-HERE" with the application (client) ID that corresponds to your app.

 - Host the file at

 - Replace the placeholder "YOUR-DOMAIN-HERE" to match the verified domain.

 You're not required to maintain the resources that are used for verification after a domain has been verified.
 When the verification is complete, you can remove the hosted file.

 Follow our guide on creating an Azure app

-You can find your PGA ID on Microsoft's website.
+You can find your PGA ID on using Microsoft's official documentation.